SKMC Office of Continuing Medical Education

 One of the first medical centers in the nation, Thomas Jefferson University today encompasses three academic decisions: Jefferson Medical College, the College of Graduate Studies and the College of Health Professions, and University Services.
 Founded in 1824, Jefferson Medical College has awarded more than 27,000 medical degrees and has more living graduates than any other medical school in the nation.
 It offers both Traditional medical education programs and innovative joint degree programs to its enrollment of approximately (900) students each year.
 The Jefferson Medical School has been recognized as one of the top graduate schools in the US by the US NEWS and WORLD REPORT.

-Jefferson Medical College of Thomas Jefferson University supports the lifelong professional development of physicians.
+Sidney Kimmel Medical College at Thomas Jefferson University supports the lifelong professional development of physicians.
 The goal of Jefferson's CME/CPD Program is to assist physicians in maintaining and continuously improving their core professional competencies as described by the Institute of Medicine and American Board of Medical Specialties as they perform their roles of clinicians, educators, researchers, and administrators for the public good.
 Jefferson's CME/CPD activities support improvement in physicians' and other healthcare providers' competence, performance, and patient outcomes.

 As an academic provider of CME/CPD, Jefferson's CME/CPD Program reflects a broad scope of medical education, research and clinical practice, and may encompass the entire breadth and depth of the art and science of medicine and medical education.
 Activities are developed from identified professional practice gaps, and in the context of nationally identified physician competencies: medical knowledge, patient care, practice- based learning and improvement, interpersonal and communication skills, professionalism, systems-based practice, quality improvement, informatics, and work in interdisciplinary teams.
 Activities must meet the AMA definition of continuing medical education and be congruent with institutional interests and needs.